-Alternative F includes spring and fall HFEs; peak flows in May and June; base flows July-January; and a 168-hr (7-day) 25,000-cfs flow at the end of June.
-This alternative also features higher volumes than Alternative A April-June and lower volumes than Alternative A in the other months.
+Alternative F includes spring and fall HFEs; peak flows in May and June; base flows from July through January; and a 168-hour (7-day) 25,000 cfs flow at the end of June.
+This alternative also features higher volumes than Alternative A April-June, and lower volumes than Alternative A in the other months.
 This alternative has more extended low flows, slightly fewer extended high flows, and considerably more HFEs than Alternative A (more than any other alternative).
-The model results for each of the metrics as well as the overall score for Alternative F are presented in Table G-25.
+The model results for each of the metrics as well as the overall score for this alternative are presented in Table G-25.